logic-and-learning-lab/Popper/README.md

 % Precision:1.00, Recall:1.00, TP:5, FN:0, TN:1, FP:0
 ```

-# Bias
+## Bias
 Popper has three main bias settings:

 - `max_vars(N).` sets the maximum number of variables in a rule to `N` (default: 6)
 - `max_body(N).` sets the maximum number of body literals in a rule to `N` (default: 6)
 - `max_clauses(N).` sets the maximum number of rules/clauses to `N` (default: 1 or 2 if `enable_recursion` is set)

 These parameters are important as they greatly influence the search space.
-If the values are too high then Popper will might struggle to learn a solution.
+If the values are too high then Popper might struggle to learn a solution.
 If the settings are too low then the search space might be too small to contain a good solution.
-We are currently working on method to automatically set these settings, but in the meantime finding the correct values can often be a process of trial and error.
+We are currently working on method to automatically set these settings.
+In the meantime finding the correct values can often be a process of trial and error.

+You can set these settings in the bias file or through the command line (see `--help`).

-# Anytime
+## Anytime

 Popper is an anytime algorithm.
 By default, it shows intermediate solutions.